-Breed, age and to some extent, gender play a role in your analysis if heart failure is among the differential diagnoses for a dog that presents with cough, tachypnea, fatigue, or syncope.
+Breed, age and to some extent, gender play a role in your analysis if heart failure is among the differential diagnoses for a dog that presents with cough or fatigue.
 Of the trio, breed and age are the more important considerations.

-Although dogs of any age and breed may develop congestive heart failure, a breed predilection for the development of myxomatous valvular degeneration (MVD) or dilated cardiomyopathy (DCM) does exist.
+Although dogs of any age and breed may develop heart failure, a breed predilection for the development of degenerative mitral valve disease (MVD) or dilated cardiomyopathy (DCM) does exist.